ZiadJ/knockoutjs-reactor/README.md

 To limit the recursion to say 2 levels we can pass in <b>{ recurse: 2 }</b> instead.

-We can also tell the listener to not listen to <b>params.showSearch</b> specifically as follows:
+We can also tell the listener to not listen to <b>params.showSearch</b> as follows:

     this.data = ko.observable().watch(this.params, { exclude: params.showSearch } , function (params, trigger) {
         ...